 Older studies (there are very few current studies), as well as articles on the web report that women who use birth control don’t have trouble conceiving naturally after stopping its use and get pregnant just as fast as other women, even if they’ve used birth control for years.
 In fact, one rather large study in which 2,000+ women reported, titled the European Active Surveillance Study on Oral Contraceptives, concluded that “Previous oral-contraceptive use does not negatively affect initial and 1-year rates of pregnancy after oral-contraceptive cessation…”

 Why then, are we seeing very different results with our clients?
+The aforementioned study fails to elaborate on findings that “rates of pregnancy were reduced in women older than 35 years and in current smokers.”
+This may be in part why.
 Each and every day we work with women who have stopped long-term birth control use (anywhere from 1 – 20 years of use) and now have any number of concerning fertility-related symptoms and health issues.
-Our abundance of case histories have lead us to believe that the answer is most certainly not black and white.
+Our abundance of case histories has lead us to believe that the answer is most certainly not black and white.
 We have learned that taking the Pill can negatively impact long-term fertility.

 Prolonged use of birth control confuses the body and may negatively impact long-term fertility in the following ways…